Blood Swept Lands and Seas of Red: Critical reaction

 Although the installation struck a chord with the public, it received negative reactions from some critics in the press.
 A. A. Gill of The Sunday Times called it "impressive" but "curiously bland".
 The Guardian's art critic Jonathan Jones described it as having a "false nobility" and being a "prettified and toothless" memorial.
 Tom Piper said in response that "... it is a remarkably good thing that it is so accessible.
 We should not be trying to create something that is difficult to understand."

 UK tour

 In November 2014, it was announced that two sculptures from the installation, Wave and Weeping Window, would tour venues around the UK until 2018.
 This was organised by 14-18 NOW.
 The scheduled venues were as follows:

 Weeping Window

 Wave

 After the end of the UK-wide 14-18 NOW tour Wave and Weeping Window will enter the Imperial War Museum's collection.

-Armistice commemoration
+Subsequent commemorations

 A similar tribute also designed by Piper, Beyond the Deepening Shadow, in which 10,000 flames were lit, again at the Tower of London, was installed to mark the centenary of the end of the war.
 It ran nightly, ending on Armistice Day (11 November) 2018.

+In 2025, another poppy-based installation, The Tower Remembers, designed by Piper and with almost 30,000 ceramic poppies made by Cummins, was put in place at the Tower to mark the 80th anniversary of the end of World War II in Europe.
+It is planned to remain on display until Armistice Day on 11 November 2025.